davidshin0302/patient-risk-assessment/.jetclient/PatientRearcordAPI/addPatientRecord_clark_3.md

 [[queryParams]]
 key = 'note'
-value = "Patient: Clark Practitioner's notes/recommendations: Patient states that they are easily irritated at minor things Patient also complains that neighbors vacuuming is too loud Lab results indicate Antibodies present elevated "
+value = "http://localhost:8082/patHistory/add?patId=1%26note=Patient: Bailey Practitioner's notes/recommendations: Patient states that they are not experiencing any problems "
 ```